When is it appropriate to ask a subject to disclose his/her sexual orientation for a story? Is it ever?

 If you aren’t sure how to ask, here are two approaches.
 Use what is appropriate depending on your reporting style, the story and the subject.

 - Be matter of fact.
-Just ask, are you a member of the LGBT community?
+Just ask, are you a member of the LGBTQ community?
 Or, are you gay?
 Or, do you have a partner?
 Treat it the same way you would someone’s age or occupation — a normal aspect of a person that you can competently cover.